SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/data-security-and-compliance/2022-07-22-envelope-encryption.markdown

 ## Key rotation

 Key rotation is the process of retiring an encryption key and replacing it with a new cryptographic key.
 Changing the keys on a regular basis helps us meet industry standards and best practices for cryptography.
+A good security practice is to rotate keys on a regular and automated basis.
+Key rotation is required by several industrial requirements.

 It is important to note that key rotation changes *only* the key material, which is used in encryption or decryption operations.
 Regardless of how many times the key material changes, the *key id remains unchanged*.
 So every time we rotate the key, a new key material is created.